lakshya-eroad/rick-and-morty-character-browser/README.md

 - Translations using i18n
 - Further WCAG improvements (introducing light mode etc...)
 - Results are show as I type them on search
-- I would also like to see some addition of some e2e tests
+- I would also like to see some addition of some e2e tests.
+Unit tests also need a bit more work using proper tools.

-## How to run

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm run test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+- If more components added, /components folder will need more organisation